 Founded in 2008, The Birmingham Journal of Literature and Language (BJLL) is an interdisciplinary, peer-reviewed journal published annually, both electronically and in print.

 Each issue features articles and notes from current postgraduates, alumni and external postgraduates, along with book reviews and original artwork.
 Original poetic compositions are also welcomed.

-If you would like to get involved with the BJLL, either as a reviewer or a contributor, or if you would like any further information about the publication, please contact the General Editors, Emily Buffey and Claire Harrill, at: email@example.com
+If you would like to get involved with the BJLL, either as a reviewer or a contributor, or if you would like any further information about the publication, please contact the General Editors, Emily Buffey and Claire Harrill at: firstname.lastname@example.org